 Because so much is new for both parents and child, it is important to know when to call a doctor.
 Should your baby become ill, make sure that you are giving him or her medicine that is safe for children and administering the proper dose.
 Never hesitate to reach out to your child’s pediatrician if you have a question or concern.

-During the first 12 months, you can promote healthy growth and development through frequent feedings, emotional bonding, a stimulating environment and addressing sibling rivalry.
+During the first 12 months, you can promote healthy infant growth and development through frequent feedings, emotional bonding, a stimulating environment and addressing sibling rivalry.
 You should also address any household safety issues that could harm your baby.

 Growth and Development